dangoslen/dangoslen-me-site/content/blog/flow-and-developer-productivity.md

 title: Flow and Developer Productivity
 description: Not all time and effort is created equal.
 Learn how to capitalize your time and effort as an engineer effectively.
 keywords:
+  - software engineering flow
+  - how to find flow and focus
 tags:
-  - productivity
+  - developer productivity
   - career
-  - deep work
 image: "../assets/randy-fath-ymf4_9Y9S_A-unsplash.jpeg"
 ---